Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 This is desktop application based on JavaFx to provide simple and easy functions.
 It's free and open sources.

 ## Latest Version
-Links of codes and documents in this document refer to the latest ones.
+Links of codes and documents in this document refer to the latest versions.

 The latest version can be downloaded in following addresses: